Two Kooks » ALL RECIPES » Chicken and Turkey » Smothered Chicken In A Skillet

 • You can substitute a whole cut-up chicken or any type of bone-in chicken pieces you prefer e.g. all thighs, all breasts, etc.

-• Skinless chicken would be fine too.
+• Skinless chicken would be fine too (and lower calories and fat).

 • Vegetable variations